Blog

 Technological Dependence:

-Productivity in remote work hinges on reliable infrastructure, emphasizing the necessity of stable internet connectivity and functional technology.
+Productivity in remote work hinges on reliable infrastructure, emphasising the necessity of stable internet connectivity and functional technology.
 Remote workers may encounter delays in resolving technical issues compared to their on-site counterparts, highlighting the importance of accessible technical support to mitigate disruptions and maintain efficiency.

 Hybrid work